You can use any generic midi device to remote control the mixer via Mixing Station.

 - Mackie Control (MCU - recommended)

-The MCU and HUI protocols have a default mapping in mixing station, making it very easy to get started.
-At the bottom of this page you can find the default mapping.
+The MCU and HUI protocols have a default mapping in Mixing Station, making it very easy to get started.
+The default mapping is shown at the bottom of this page.

 |VPOD||Multiple||The knob can control multiple parameters depending on the selected assignment|